thephez/docs-core/docs/examples/testing-applications.md

 ## Testnet

-When run with no arguments, all Dash Core programs default to Dash's main network (<<glossary:mainnet>>).
-However, for development, it's safer and cheaper to use Dash's test network (<<glossary:testnet>>) where the <<glossary:duffs>> spent have no real-world value.
-Testnet also relaxes some restrictions (such as standard transaction checks) so you can test functions which might currently be disabled by default on <<glossary:mainnet>>.
+When run with no arguments, all Dash Core programs default to Dash's main network ([mainnet](../resources/glossary.md#mainnet)).
+However, for development, it's safer and cheaper to use Dash's test network ([testnet](../resources/glossary.md#testnet)) where the [duffs](../resources/glossary.md#duffs) spent have no real-world value.
+Testnet also relaxes some restrictions (such as standard transaction checks) so you can test functions which might currently be disabled by default on [mainnet](../resources/glossary.md#mainnet).

 To use testnet, use the argument `-testnet` with `dash-cli`, `dashd` or `dash-qt` or add `testnet=1` to your `dash.conf` file as [described earlier](../examples/configuration-file.md).
 To get free duffs for testing, check the faucets listed below.
 Some are community supported and due to potentially frequent Testnet changes, one or more of them may be unavailable at a given time: